 While a consumer credit score is supposed to be personal, not professional, it can still affect business owners.
 Your ability to develop good business credit depends on your consumer credit score.

 Do you need to go to a bank to ask for commercial funding?
 A low FICO score can get your application turned down.
 Do you need to apply for a business credit card?
-That same score will get you a card with sky-high interest rates.
+That same score will get you a card with sky-high cost of working capitals.
 Do you need to rent equipment for your location?
 The rate will get steeper.

 Even before you’ve opened your business’s doors, you’ve reached a stumbling block.
 A low FICO score clearly makes it hard to create a healthy business credit history from the very beginning.
 Fixing your rating is essential for your consumer and business credit reports.